not-a-genius/spiderSense/README.md

 # Files
 Files are organized as follows:
-- Android: here you have the Android app files
+- **Android**: here you have the Android app files
-- 'Nucleo Board': here you have Nucleo-F401RE code and used libraries
+- **'Nucleo Board'**: here you have Nucleo-F401RE code and used libraries
-- 'Telegram Bot': here you have the code to do the telegram bot
+- **'Telegram Bot'**: here you have the code to do the telegram bot
-- our_doc: here you have images for readme and other stuff
+- **our_doc**: here you have images for readme and other stuff
-- 'Compiled Files': here you have apk file to install on your Android smartphone and bin file to copy on Nucleo board
+- **'Compiled Files'**: here you have apk file to install on your Android smartphone and bin file to copy on Nucleo board